Towson University (Psychology)

 Circle Of Keys

 How To Understand And Play The Music Better Georgia has been playing string instruments since she was nine years old.
 She began playing viola adding cello and violin over the years.
-She specializes in classical music and
+She specializes in classical music and although she has experience in other genres her true passion is the classical music studies.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.